jyu36/csf_hw/csf_assign03/README.txt

 Conclusion from Experiment 2:
-As block size increases, cache misses decrease from 12,635 misses (16-byte) to 7,357 misses (32-byte) to 4,705 misses (64-byte).
+As block size increases, cache misses decrease from 33,391 misses (4-byte) to 12,635 misses (16-byte) to 7,357 misses (32-byte) to 4,705 misses (64-byte).

 However, larger blocks have significantly higher miss penalties because each miss must transfer the entire block from memory at 100 cycles per 4-byte word:
+- 4-byte: 100 cycles per miss
 - 16-byte: 400 cycles per miss
 - 32-byte: 800 cycles per miss
 - 64-byte: 1,600 cycles per miss

-The penalty increase outweighs the miss reduction.
-Despite 32-byte blocks reducing misses by 41.8%, execution time increases by 13.7%.
-Similarly, 64-byte blocks cut misses by 62.7% but run 39.8% slower.

-16-byte blocks are optimal because they minimize total execution time.
-The smaller miss penalty more than compensates for the higher miss rate.
+Interestingly, the edge case of 4-byte blocks achieved the fastest execution time (6.4M cycles) despite having the most misses (33,391), because the minimal miss penalty (100 cycles) more than compensates for the poor hit rate.
+However, 4-byte blocks are impractical because they don't exploit any spatial locality and would require cache line size to match memory bus width.

+For practical designs, 16-byte blocks provide the best balance.
+They achieve 97.55% hit rate and 9.3M cycles.
+Larger blocks like 32-byte and 64-byte reduce misses by 41.8% and 62.7% respectively, but their higher penalties make them 13.7% and 39.8% slower.

 This suggests gcc.trace has moderate spatial locality where not all data in larger blocks gets used before eviction and wasting memory bandwidth.